Asana-Technical-Services/ProjectFromTaskDemo/README.md

 # Project from Task automation

-This project contains source code and supporting files for the Asana automation created for Stitch Fix.
+This project contains source code and supporting files for a demonstration Asana automation.

 ## Objective